Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/best_practices.md

 Then you can try to turn the description into meaningful code.

 Often, parts of the code will require more detail to fully explain, such as "throw them in the held direction."
-If you just write down those details, it will obscure the clear, high-level meaning!
+If you directly write down those details, it will obscure the clear, high-level meaning!
 Instead, use a [function](functions.md) to separate the details, and keep the meaning clear.

 ```gml